Core Development Program: Engineer Associates

 The Structure and Bridge Division offers an opportunity for designers (engineers) to put sound engineering principles to work in a dynamic environment of evolving specifications and materials.

-You will work in the Virginia Department of Transportation's (VDOT) design and inspection programs for bridges and other highway-related structures, while using the latest technologies.
+You will work in VDOT's design and inspection programs for bridges and other highway-related structures, using the latest technologies.

-The Location and Design team delivers roadway plan assemblies in accordance with the Six-Year Improvement Program.
+The Location and Design team delivers plan assemblies in accordance with the Six-Year Improvement Program.

 The Materials Division provides engineering services through technical leadership and training in building and maintaining a safe and efficient transportation system.
 It assesses highway construction materials and the application of innovative engineering.

-The division is organized into a Central Office and nine district offices and is broken into two major areas: Preliminary Engineering and Quality Assurance.
+The division is organized into a Central Office and nine district offices and is separated into two major areas: Preliminary Engineering and Quality Assurance.

-As a Materials engineer associate, you will be exposed to laboratory testing and field performance for highway construction materials such as concrete, steel, aggregate, soils, and asphalt.
+Associates are exposed to laboratory testing and field performance for highway construction materials including concrete, steel, aggregate, soils, and asphalt.